The profile of the Higgs boson -- status and prospects: Open questions

 Although the Higgs boson completes the SM of particle physics, it leaves several fundamental questions unanswered.
 One significant issue is the fine-tuning or naturalness problem associated with the Higgs sector.
 This problem arises from the fact that the mass of the Higgs boson assumes a value that is considerably smaller than the magnitude of quantum corrections it would receive in extensions of the SM.
 This stark contrast between the Higgs boson mass and the expected size of quantum corrections poses a challenge to the theory.
 If the SM is merely a low-energy approximation of a more fundamental theory, it would be expected for the Higgs mass to be significantly heavier, making its current value appear unnatural.

-To illustrate the origin of this problem, let's consider the specific example of quantum corrections to the Higgs boson mass originating from a loop of fermions that interacts with the Higgs boson through a Yukawa interaction:
+To illustrate the origin of this problem, the specific example of quantum corrections to the Higgs boson mass originating from a loop of fermions that interacts with the Higgs boson through a Yukawa interaction is considered:

 Here, $\lambda_f = \sqrt{2} m_f/v$, where $m_f$ represents the mass of the fermion, and $v$ is the vacuum expectation value of the Higgs field.